TypeScript OSDK migration guide (1.x to 2.0)

 function getLocation(obj: legacyMyObject){...} : Unmodified

-This is because Osdk<myObjectV2> is not compatible with legacyMyObject.
+This is because Osdk.Instance<myObjectV2> is not compatible with legacyMyObject.

-Now, imagine you had imports modified so that you imported object types from the TypeScript OSDK 2.0.
-You would encounter an issue because without the wrapper, you would not have top level access to object properties, and the imports would be missing those other fields listed above.
+However, if you modify object type imports to come from TypeScript OSDK 2.0, an issue would occur.
+Without the Osdk wrapper, you would not have top level access to object properties, and the imports would be missing the other fields listed above.

 const object = client(myObjectV2).fetchOne("<primaryKey>");